wp-plugins/powr-form-builder/readme.txt

 Simple, beautiful forms in seconds!

 == Description ==
-Simple, beautiful forms in seconds!
+[youtube https://youtu.be/JSGEf6pigEs] Simple, beautiful forms in seconds!
 <br>
 <br>
 POWr Form Builder is a free cloud-based plugin you can edit in your live web page.
 Create a POWr account to access the entire <a href='https://www.powr.io/plugins'>plugin library</a>.